 If you miss a dose and if you still need to use this medicine, take a dose as soon as you remember.

 If you take too much (overdose)

-If you think that you or anyone else may have taken too much
+If you think that you or anyone else may have taken too much of th

 is medicine, immediately telephone your doctor or the Poisons Information Centre (Tel: 13 11 26 in Australia) for advice.
 Alternatively, go to the Accident and Emergency department at your nearest hospital.